xijo/helmsman/README.md

 ### Disabling and visibility

 To set a helm disabled you may use the `disabled` option.
-It will then add a tooltip to that entry to explain why it was disabled.
+It will then add a tooltip to that entry to explain why it was disabled (´.pictures_disabled_tooltip´).

 ```ruby
 admin_sidebar_entry :pictures, url: pictures_url, disabled: user_signed_in?